-The site characterization activities have not identified a source of contamination at the Site to date.
-However, the site characterization activities did not include sampling of groundwater and soil vapor.
-Therefore additional targeted soil sampling and the performance of groundwater and soil vapor sampling is proposed.
-The RI will be implemented upon acceptance of the Site into the BCP and approval of this RIWP.
-Results of the additional sample analyses will be used to confirm the results of the previous site characterization activities, potentially identify an on-Site source, and to determine a course for remedial action.
+Previous investigations did not include groundwater sampling and did not comprehensively delineate the extent of soil or soil vapor contamination on the Site.
+A RI will be performed upon acceptance of the Site into the BCP and approval of this RIWP.
+An Interim Remedial Measures Work Plan being submitted with the BCP Application will also facilitate work activities included in this RIWP.
+Results of the additional sample analyses will be used to confirm the results of the previous site characterization activities, delineate any on-site source(s), and determine a course for remedial action.